Christopher Columbus High School

 • Anthony Petisco '00

-Anthony Petisco is a First Vice President and Branch Manager for the Wells Fargo Advisors, Coral Gables branch (Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC, Member SIPC, a registered broker-dealer and non-bank affiliate of Wells Fargo & Company).
-He has been helping clients in the financial institute field for the last 22 years, and received his B.A. in Political Science from Florida International University in 2003.
+Anthony F. Petisco is a First Vice President and Financial Advisory Branch Manager for the Wells Fargo Advisors, Coral Gables (Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC, Member SIPC, a registered broker-dealer and non-bank affiliate of Wells Fargo & Company).
+He has been helping clients in the financial industry for the last 23 years and received his B.A. in Political Science from Florida International University in 2003.
 Anthony currently serves on the Miami Dade Community Council 10 board.
-He has previously served on the, Columbus High School Alumni Association Executive Committee and is a former Vice-Chairman of the Miami Dade Community Council 12.
+He has previously served on the Columbus High School Alumni Association Executive Committee and is a former Vice-Chairman of the Miami Dade Community Council 12.
 Anthony graduated from Columbus in 2000.

 • Danny Rodriguez '08